 Milk is a great source of calcium, potassium and several B vitamins.
 Even though 1 cup of milk has 12 grams of sugar, you still may be able to fit this into the ketogenic diet.
 A few other options may include almond, coconut or another low-carb milk.

 - Beans & Legumes

 Beans and legumes are high in fiber and protein.
 They are considered to be a part of a healthy diet, but they are also high in carbohydrates.
 Even though some people may choose to avoid them altogether, you may be able to include them in small amounts.

 When starting the ketogenic diet, remember to tailor your diet to your body and its specific needs.
 The ketogenic diet is not a “one-size-fits-all” type of diet plan.
 You can technically have any food on the ketogenic diet if it falls within your daily carbohydrate goal.
+Can you drink iced tea on a keto diet?
 If you have questions or concerns, contact your health care provider or work with a dietitian to ensure you are getting essential nutrients while maintaining ketosis.
 They will be able to help you create a plan that is realistic and attainable.